khamiltonuk/javascipt-bits/README.md

 # Functional javascript comparisons

 I am very aware there are many ways to solve a problems in programing and I think this can often be over looked.
-Personaly when writing code I like to use functional programing principles but when interacting with some developers they are more comfortable with alternative methods and I wanted to create this referance of problems sloved in a variety of ways to compare between them to help as a learning tool for people on both sides.
+Personally when writing code I like to use functional programing principles but when interacting with some developers they are more comfortable with alternative methods and I wanted to create this reference of problems solved in a variety of ways to compare between them to help as a learning tool for people on both sides.
 I must confession I am not very comfortable with for loops as I haven't used them very often.

 ## Make an array with values from 1 to n

 - Input: a number "n"
-- Ouput: An array that contains n elements: 1, 2, 3, ... n
+- Output: An array that contains n elements: 1, 2, 3, ... n

 ```javascript
 // For loop method